jtiai/pygame-colliders/docs/source/index.rst

 and doesn't have Pygame as a requirement.

-The implementation itself is made in plain Python and there are plans to create more performant solution if there is a need amongst the library users.
+The implementation itself is made in plain Python and there are plans to create a more performant solution if there is a need amongst the library users.

 Initial performance tests using 60 FPS frame speed consuming roughly half